learn-co-curriculum/swift-arrayMethods-readme/README.md

 // 5\.
 Drink
 ```

 In this example you first create an array of the steps to make tea (and yes, there are intentional mistakes!) and add a couple of extra things to the `for in` loop.
-First inside the brackets you add variables to hold the index and value variables, the names of these are up to you.
+First, inside the brackets you add variables to hold the index and value variables, the names of these are up to you.
 Using `index` is of course a useful name, but you can call it whatever you want.
 At the end of the array variable you want to iterate through, add the `.enumerate()` method.
-Now inside the loop you have access to the value in the current iteration as well as it's index in the array.
+Now inside the loop you have access to the value in the current iteration as well as its index in the array.
 Above, you add '1' to the index value as unlike computers, humans don't count from 0!

 ## Check an array has values

-Before undertaking any further actions, it's a good idea to check the array you would like to work with actually has any values in it.
+Before undertaking any further actions, it's a good idea to check if the array you would like to work with actually has any values in it.
 Of course there's a method to help, `.isEmpty`.

 ```swift
 if toMakeTea.isEmpty {